 Haute Couture at Limassol

-The hip and happening Limassol (60 mins driving distance from Larnaca by car) offers the finest in haute couture and sweetmeats.
+The hip and happening Limassol (60 mins driving distance from Larnaca by car) offer the finest in haute couture and sweetmeats.
 Visit Anexartisias Street and Makariou Avenue to shop over 300 popular brands including big chains like Zara and The Body Shop.
 Go nuts in the aptly named ‘The Nut Cracker House’ with their exhaustive selection of the choicest dry fruits, candy, and wine and bring home some of that old Byzantine charm with art by Nicholas Loudaros.

 Perennially Pretty Paphos

 The cradle of Aphrodite (the Greek goddess of love), Paphos (110 minutes driving distance from Larnaca) is yet another goldmine for handicraft enthusiasts.
 Try your hand at some pottery making at Savvas Pottery; head down for a lesson or simply to buy some amazing wares.
 You can also visit the Fold Art and Handicraft Center or Paphos Town Market to buy textiles, wool, precious stones, and cotton.
-Check out the harbor-side shops for some unique souvenirs while you’re there.
+Check out the harbour-side shops for some unique souvenirs while you’re there.
 If you want to take back something sweet, visit Arsinoe Yeroskipos Delights for their outstanding Turkish delight.